James4Ever0/hy/README.md

 	disable line-by-line try-except
 ```

-As you can see it, these four behaviors are turned on by default unless you explicitly disable any of them.
+As you can see it, these four behaviors are turned on by default unless you explicitly disable any of them by passing these flags like: `hy -R -T -K -L <filepath>`.

 ### Which files have been patched?